iMalyk2001/duhhh/README.md

 # duhhh
-this is the rwadme of the assignmwnt
+this is the readme of the assignment
+In this contains the source code and my tests